appsody/tekton-example/README.md

 This repo contains an example of a Tekton pipeline that builds and deploys an application created with [Appsody](https://github.com/appsody/appsody) to a Kubernetes cluster.
 The application is deployed as a Knative Serving service.

 ## Prerequisites and assumptions
-This example can be put to fruition once you have fulfilled the following prerequisites:
+In order to run this example, the following prerequisites are required:
 1) You have access to a Kubernetes cluster where Knative and its prerequisites are configured.
 You can read about setting up Knative [here](https://knative.dev/docs/install/).
 2) Your Kubernetes cluster has the [Tekton pipelines installed](https://github.com/tektoncd/pipeline/blob/master/docs/install.md).
-3) You have created an application using the appsody CLI, and have checked in your code in a GitHub repository.
+3) You have created an application using the appsody CLI, and your code is in a GitHub repository.
 4) Your code repository includes a Knative Serving manifest file called `appsody-service.yaml`.
-We'll discuss this aspect more in detail later on.
+We'll discuss this aspect in more detail later on.
 5) Your Kubernetes cluster can access Docker Hub (it can pull and push images).

 ## Setting up the pipeline